cilliantighe/Interactive_Graphics_P5/01_introduction/01_Random_Walker_with_4_outcomes/README.md

 In the code above I'm using a bit of JQuery to get the width of the element with the id of 'canvas'.
 I'm doing this to allow the size of the canvas to be dynamic.
 After that, the canvas is created with the desired sizes and moved to be a parent of 'canvas'.
 This way it sits inside the div and takes up the full space.
 The color of the background is then set to '255' and an object is created from the 'Walker' class.

-In contrast to Setup, Draw does everything within the method in a contiguous loop
+In contrast to setup, draw does everything within the method in a contiguous loop

 ```js
 function draw() {